GMLC-TDC/HELICS/docs/user-guide/value_federates.md

   * `publications` - At least one federate must subscribe to the publications.
   * `subscriptions` - The message being subscribed to must be provided by some other publisher in the federation.
 * **`type`** - HELICS supports data types and data type conversion ([as best it can](https://www.youtube.com/watch?v=mZOAn-3aATY)).
 * **`units`** - Eventually, HELICS will be able to do automatic unit conversion between federates.
 For example, one federate could publish a value in Watts and another federate could subscribe to it in kilo-Watts; rather than throwing an error, HELICS will do the unit conversion itself.
-As of v2.0 this feature is not implemented and the `units` field is ignored; it can still be used, though, as a documentation field to help the user ensure messages are being passed appropriately.
+As of v2.0 this feature is not implemented and the `units` field is passed around but ignored; it can still be used, though, as a documentation field to help the user ensure messages are being passed appropriately.
 * **`info`** - The `info` field is entirely ignored by HELICS and is used as a mechanism to pass configuration information to the federate so that it can properly integrate into the federation.
 Thus, there is no standard content or format for this field; it is entirely up to the individual simulators to decide how the data in this field (if any) should be used.
 Often it is used by simulators to map the HELICS names into internal variable names as shown in the above example.
 In this case, the object `network_node` has a property called `positive_sequence_voltage` that will be updated with the value from the subscription `TransmissionSim/transmission_voltage`.